Industry

 VED Council — Vidarbha Economic Development Council

-The VED Council (Vidarbha Economic Development Council, vedcouncil.org) is the industry body for the Vidarbha region of Maharashtra.
-It represents the business community of one of India\'s most economically significant non-metro regions — covering 11 districts across eastern Maharashtra.
+The VED Council (Vidarbha Economic Development Council, vedcouncil.org) is the trade body for the Vidarbha region of Maharashtra.
+It speaks for the business community of one of India\'s most important non-metro regions.
+It covers 11 districts across eastern Maharashtra.

-The partnership between Lemon Ideas and VED Council gives Innopreneurs two things that most startup programmes lack: business credibility and regional reach.
-VED Council's network spans traditional industry, agriculture, finance, and manufacturing — sectors that are underrepresented in the typical accelerator model.
-When a startup gets noticed at Innopreneurs, VED Council's member network provides a ready base of potential customers, partners, and advisors.
+The tie-up between Lemon Ideas and VED Council gives Innopreneurs two things most startup programmes lack.
+Business credibility.
+Regional reach.
+VED Council's network spans old-line industry, farming, finance, and manufacturing.
+These sectors get little focus in the usual accelerator.
+When a startup gets noticed at Innopreneurs, VED Council's members become a ready pool of customers, partners, and advisors.

-VED Council's leadership includes Rina Sinha (President) and former president Vilas Kale — both of whom are actively involved in Innopreneurs.
+VED Council's leaders include Rina Sinha (President) and past president Vilas Kale.
+Both are active in Innopreneurs.

 RTMNU Nagpur — Rashtrasant Tukadoji Maharaj Nagpur University

-RTMNU Nagpur (Rashtrasant Tukadoji Maharaj Nagpur University, nagpuruniversity.ac.in) provides academic legitimacy and physical infrastructure for Innopreneurs.
-Season 12's Viksit Bharat Conclave was hosted at RTMNU Nagpur — giving the event a 400–500 seat auditorium and access to the university's student and faculty community.
+RTMNU Nagpur (Rashtrasant Tukadoji Maharaj Nagpur University, nagpuruniversity.ac.in) gives Innopreneurs academic weight and a real venue.
+Season 12's Viksit Bharat Conclave took place at RTMNU Nagpur.
+The event got a 400–500 seat hall and access to the university's students and faculty.

 Government Backing: Nitin Gadkari and Pankaj Bhoyar